wso2/docs-ob-toolkit-cds/en/docs/learn/non-functional-requirements.md

-Non-Functional Requirement (NFR) specifies the quality attribute of a software system.
+Non-Functional Requirements (NFR) specifies the quality attribute of a software system.
 They judge the software system based on Responsiveness, Usability, Security, Portability and other non-functional standards that are critical to the success of the software system.
 The non-functional requirements (NFRs) for the Consumer Data Right regime cover a number of considerations as: